slurmulon/baton/README.md

 ---

-### :heavy_exclamation_mark: Note

-Independent of your setup method, you must also create and configure at least one of the following slack integrations:
+Regardless of your setup method, you must also create and configure at least one of the following slack integrations:

 * Outgoing WebHook: https://slack.com/services/new/outgoing-webhook
   - `URL` -> `http://baton.apps.madhax.io/v1/batons?slack`